Designing water leak detection for commercial buildings?

 Monitoring and detection of leaks can help you and your clients achieve the criteria, and therefore credits under the British Research Establishment Environmental Assessment Method (BREEAM).
 Specific systems designed to meet WAT02 and WAT03 requirements can be installed that monitor and alert to a leak both inside and outside the building.

-If you would like to discuss your requirements further, please contact us.
+If you would like to discuss your requirements further, please contact us or see popular systems for some of the most common applications below.